ChanthMiao/ghc-wiki-mirror/Unboxed-Numerics.md

    - #16964: Documentation of RuntimeRep is wrong about 64-bit integer reps

-     This is the issues with the most conversation.
+     These are the issues with the most conversation.
      The main point of contention was not whether we should more faithfully represent the fixed-sized options, but whether the native options should be nominally distinct or aliases:

        - `Int` should be distinct from `Int<N>` for back compat.